-Figure 4.
+Figure 5.
 Mobility Table

-The bioaccumulation table (Figure 5) contains the human food chain and environmental bioaccumulation potential factor data compiled using the methodology described in Section 2.5.
+The bioaccumulation table (Figure 6) contains the human food chain and environmental bioaccumulation potential factor data compiled using the methodology described in Section 2.5 of this methodology document.
 BCFs are collected for fresh and saltwater for the human food chain and environmental threats.
-Log K{OW} or water solubility is used to establish bioaccumulation potential when a BCF is not available.
+Log $K{OW}$ or water solubility is used to establish bioaccumulation potential when a BCF is not available.